Discover the best things to do in Naxos Island, Greece. Includes where to stay in Naxos, best beaches and more!

 When to visit Naxos

 Whenever I am asked when is the best time to visit Greece, I always say to avoid August if you can!
-The coastal resorts just get too crowded with foreign and domestic tourists alike.
+The Greek islands and coastal resorts just get too crowded with foreign and domestic tourists alike.

-Naxos is no exception to this, and whilst its size helps to absorb the extra tourists a little better than some other islands, if you have a choice, there are better months to visit.
+Naxos as a central island of the Cyclades is no exception to this, and whilst its size helps to absorb the extra tourists a little better than some other islands, if you have a choice, there are better months to visit.

 If you don't have a choice when it comes on what time of year to visit Naxos, and it has to be August, don't let me put you completely off!
 After all, it's far better that you visit Naxos than not at all!